markmoxon/elite-source-code-library/versions/elite-a/README.md

 This repository also includes a flicker-free version, which incorporates the backported flicker-free ship-drawing routines from the BBC Master.
 The flicker-free code is in a separate branch called `flicker-free`, and apart from the code differences for reducing flicker, this branch is identical to the main branch and the same build process applies.
 Checksum values are different, but that's about it.

-For more information on the flicker-free code, see the deep dives on [Flicker-free ship drawing](https://www.bbcelite.com/deep_dives/flicker-free_ship_drawing.html) and [Backporting the flicker-free algorithm](https://www.bbcelite.com/deep_dives/backporting_the_flicker-free_algorithm.html).
+For more information on the flicker-free code, see the deep dives on [flicker-free ship drawing](https://www.bbcelite.com/deep_dives/flicker-free_ship_drawing.html) and [backporting the flicker-free algorithm](https://www.bbcelite.com/deep_dives/backporting_the_flicker-free_algorithm.html).

 ## Building Elite-A from the source